From rough path estimates to multilevel Monte Carlo: Introduction

 We consider implementable schemes for large classes of stochastic differential equations (SDEs)

-driven by multidimensional Gaussian signals, say $X=X_{t}\left( \omega \right) \in \mathbb{R}^{d}.$ The interpretation of these equations is in Lyons' \textit{rough path} sense \cite{LQ02, LCL07, FV10}.
-This requires smoothness/boundedness conditions on the vector fields $V_{0}$ and $V\equiv \left( V_{1},\dots ,V_{d}\right) $; for the sake of this introduction, the reader may assume bounded vector fields with bounded derivatives of all order (but we will be more specific later).
+driven by multidimensional Gaussian signals, say $X=X_{t}\left( \omega \right) \in \mathbb{R}^{d}.$ The interpretation of these equations is in Lyons' \textit{rough path} sense \cite{LQ02, LCL07, FV10, FH14} .
+In essence, one deals with generalizations of classical Stratonovich SDE meaning for such equations.
+One requires some smoothness/boundedness conditions on the vector fields $V_{0}$ and $V\equiv \left( V_{1},\dots ,V_{d}\right) $; for the sake of this introduction, the reader may assume bounded vector fields with bounded derivatives of all order (but we will be more specific later).
 This also requires a ``natural'' lift of $X\left( \cdot ,\omega \right) $ to a (random) rough path

-a situation fairly well understood, cf.~ \cite[Ch.~15]{FV10} and the references therein.
+see, e.g., \cite[Ch.~3]{LCL07}.
+In~\eqref{eq:enhanced-path}, $N$ is related to the roughness of $X$.
+For instance, in the case of Brownian motion, we need $N = 2$, but rougher processes $X$ require $N > 2$.
 The reader not familiar with rough path theory may think of $Y$ as ``Stratonovich'' solution to (\ref{SDEIntro}).
-In fact, $Y$ is known to be the Wong-Zakai limit, obtained by replacing $X$ in ((\ref{SDEIntro}) by piecewise-linear approximation followed by taking the mesh-to-zero limit.
+In fact, $Y$ is known to be the Wong-Zakai limit, obtained by replacing $X$ in (\ref{SDEIntro}) by piecewise-linear approximation followed by taking the mesh-to-zero limit.

 We shall simplify the discussion by choosing $V_{0}\equiv 0$ and using the short-hand notation